7091lapS/thermostat/README.md

 The whole project has been tested using jasmine and jasmine j-query.
 The interface was developed in vanilla javascript first, then translated in jquery.
 The original js file is included for reference.

+To run the app, just git clone or download the project folder and open index.html.

 These are the functionalities:

 - the temperature can be set and reset by clicking the relative buttons;